-We’ve developed a ‘niche’ specialism over the years in the small but important area of law of recruitment agency fee disputes and claims.
+We’ve developed a ‘niche’ specialism over the years in the small but important area of recruitment agency fee disputes and claims.
 Whether you are a recruitment agency or the client of one, we can provide you with specialist legal support when it comes to a recruitment agency fee dispute.
 With us, you will get the tactics and strategy to maximise your opportunity to claim your fee or avoid paying one (as the case may be).

 The vast majority of recruitment agency fee disputes settle out of court.
 Our aim is always to help you find a reasonable and acceptable settlement deal, swiftly and economically, wherever possible.

 However, if court proceedings are what’s required then our Commercial Dispute Resolution team will happily and robustly fight your cause and greatly improve your chance of a successful outcome.

 Our Initial Assessment service provides you with a swift and frank assessment of your legal position regarding the disputed fee.

 For a fixed price of £395 + VAT we will: